How to onboard with CCC for G2G support

 • Ability to handle scope changes and cost overruns commensurate with the risk of the project

-With everything in order, your business passed the first major step to qualify for CCC’s services.
-Internally, your CCC account manager will bring your proposed project forward for formal CCC approval.
-To do this, we will need more information on your product or service, whether there’s a buyer lead with a budget, or if we need to look at financing options.
+• Your CCC account manager will bring your proposed project forward for formal CCC approval.
+To do this, we’ll need more information on your product or service, whether the buyer is interested in a government to government contracts, and whether the buyer has a budget, or if we need to look at financing options.

-This information will go toward determining CCC’s fee for service that will be applied in the G2G contract.
+• This information will go toward determining CCC’s ability to support this pursuit with a government to government contract and what fee for service will be applied.

 About CCC’s fee for service